ATaylorAerospace/Med-Questions/README.md

 **Question:** What is the role of the liver in the human body?

 **Answer:** The liver is an organ that is located in the upper right portion of the abdomen.
-It is responsible for a variety of functions, including the production of bile, the digestion of fats, and the removal of waste products from the blood.
-The liver also plays a role in the metabolism of drugs and other substances.
+It is responsible for a variety of important functions, including the production of bile, the digestion of fats, and the removal of waste products from the blood.
+The liver also plays a role in the metabolism of drugs and other substances in the body.

 **Question:** What are the different types of bones in the human body?